Articles

 Crystal Clear: Protein Synthesis, Space, and Microgravity

 Protein research in microgravity holds tremendous promise.
-Still in its infancy, it has already helped improve the delivery efficiency of a life-saving therapeutic while making it less expensive (Braddock, 2020; Reichert, 2019).
+Still in its infancy, it has already helped improve the delivery efficiency of a life-saving therapeutic while making it considerably less expensive (Braddock, 2020; Reichert, 2019).

 The Benefits of Microgravity

-Researchers have database access collecting information from studies which make it seamless to compare different types of crystals and their applications.
 A study conducted by Jackson et. al. found crystals cultivated in microgravity displayed improvements in size, uniformity, structure, and overall performance (Jackson, 2024).

-Microgravity also provides novel formation conditions that do not occur on earth, alongside superior quality to ensure their structures can be determined (Berman, 2024).
+Microgravity provides novel formation conditions that do not occur on earth, alongside superior quality to ensure their structures can be determined (Berman, 2024).

 Applications in Drug Development